zzzgydi/clash-verge/README.md

 ## Acknowledgement

-Hiddify Desktop was based on or inspired by these projects and so on:
+Hiddify Clash Desktop was based on or inspired by these projects and so on:

 - [clash-verge](https://github.com/zzzgydi/clash-verge): directly forked
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri): Build smaller, faster, and more secure desktop applications with a web frontend.